MRyali/CS100_RShell/README.md

 and functions to store the commands and arguments.
 This class will have a subclass that will implement deques that contain the left and right commands in a chained together command input.
 This will allow for easier access and execution of the chained commands.
-Another subclass is the command token class which will take implement deques that will store the arguments a given command can take. </dd>
+Another subclass is the command token class which will take deques that will store the arguments a given command can take. </dd>
 </d1>

 <br>